 Advanced Math Operation¶

-Performs a set of advanced mathematical operations on a number.
-Operations include absolute value, square root, cube root, factorial (of the integer part), and integer greatest common divisor (GCD) and least common multiple (LCM) with a second value.
-Returns a single floating-point result with sensible safeguards for invalid inputs.
+Performs a set of advanced mathematical operations on a single number, with optional use of a second integer for GCD/LCM.
+Supported operations include absolute value, square root, cube root, factorial (of the integer part), greatest common divisor, and least common multiple.

 Usage¶